Speedstor/sswiki/README.md

   - anyone can download the whole database
     - along with the web crawler indexes
   - figure out how to update features (CI: continuous integration?)
+- Add a way for a voting system on feature changes (both what to work on / and what is accepted)
+  - And how to integrate with P2P/onion site
 <br/>

 ## :blue_book: Brief Documentation